AgreementMakerLight/AML-Compound/README.md

   matches between three different ontologies.
 It is also
   specialized on biomedical ontologies but it can possibly
   be applied to other domains.
 It is described in:
-  - Oliveira, D. and Pesquita, C. (2015).
-Compound matching
+  - Oliveira, D., & Pesquita, C. (2018).
+Improving the
-  of biomedical ontologies.
-In International Conference on
-  Biomedical Ontology (ICBO) (to appear).
+  interoperability of biomedical ontologies with compound alignments.
+Journal of biomedical semantics, 9(1), 1. doi:10.1186/s13326-017-0171-8